- The AT designation is formal recognition of your practical accounting skills and experience

 - Experience pathway: An assessment of your practical skills and experience against set competencies, gained through on-the-job training.

-If you choose the vocational or academic pathway you will also need to satisfy practical experience requirements.
-All candidates are required to complete the professional ethics program.
+If you choose the academic you will also need to complete the 2 year's practical experience.
+All candidates are required to complete the professional ethics module.

 Practical experience complements your educational requirements by providing the opportunity to apply your knowledge.